-Involvement in the Regional Adoption & Special Guardianship Board, and a continuing awareness of national trends relating to adoption placement need, informs recruitment activity and assessment priorities.
-Children will be matched with approved adopters who can offer them a stable and permanent home.
-Full consideration will be given to the ability of the adopters to meet the child's cultural, ethnic, religious and linguistic needs to positively develop their sense of identity and belonging and enhance their self-esteem.
+Involvement in the Regional Adoption & Special Guardianship Board; the Midlands Together Collaboration - comprising the Midlands based RAAs and VAAs; and a continuing awareness of national trends relating to adoption placement need, informs recruitment activity and assessment priorities.
+Children are matched with approved adopters who can offer them a stable and permanent home.
+Full consideration is given to the ability of the adopters to meet the child's cultural, ethnic, religious and linguistic needs to positively develop their sense of identity and belonging and enhance their self-esteem.
 Help and support will be provided to achieve a successful and lasting placement.